An engaging and capable bike with a bias towards trail riding

 We were also surprised at just how small the bike felt, much smaller than the generous 460mm reach measurement on the size L suggests.
 We can only attribute this to the 740mm handlebar.

 With a bias towards trail riding, the Spark 940 really is an engaging and capable bike.
-The suspension performance is certainly the best of the two bikes in this category (the other being the Specialized Epic), and if you are looking for versatility you can instantly switch from performance XC to all-mountain ripping with the TwinLoc remote.
-However, the Spark 940 doesn't bring the same level of urgency that made the RC version our test winner last year.
-The additional weight and wheel package stifled its acceleration, allowong the Specialized Epic Evo to win by the narrowest of margins.
+The suspension performance is certainly the best of the two bikes in this category, and if you are looking for versatility you can instantly switch from performance XC to all-mountain ripping with the TwinLoc remote.
+If it’s raw speed you crave, however, the Spark 940 has lost some of the urgency that made the RC version our test winner last year.
+The additional weight and uninspiring wheel package has stifled its lightning quick acceleration and allowed the Specialized Epic Evo to take the win by the narrowest of margins.